ralfbiedert/cheats.rs/content/_index.md

 <panel><div>

-There are, broadly speaking, 4 _styles_ of collection iteration:
+There are, broadly speaking, four _styles_ of collection iteration:

 | Style | Description |
 | --- | --- |